30096ompratap/Tasks/README.md

 # Tasks
-this folders have all the assisment completed by me
+this folder has all the assignment completed by me